7 Tips for Maintaining Your Cat’s Teeth

 Feed the Right Food

-Some cat food is specifically designed to help combat tartar and gum disease, so look into this with your vet and set your kitten up on a healthy diet that won’t hurt his mouth, like Honest Kitchen Grace and Prowl.
+Some cat food is specifically designed to help combat tartar and gum disease, so look into this with your vet and set your kitten up on a healthy diet that won’t hurt his mouth, like The Honest Kitchen’s Grain Free Chicken and Grain Free Turkey Recipe.
 Even allergies can cause issues inside a cat’s mouth, so if he’s got any problems with wheat or grains look for a product that is natural and healthy.

 Get your cat started on a teeth cleaning regimen while he’s still young, or you might have troubles getting him used to brushings and cleanings once he’s an adult.
 Cats don’t like to be handled as well as dogs, so it’s important to make sure your furball is fine with your fingers near his mouth, else he might use them as a chew toy instead.